The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

 Printing and Exporting in Construction

-Print Commands in the Application Menu:
+Print and Export Commands in the Application Menu:

 Print: Selecting Print from the Application Menu will bring up the Print Preview box showing the current view of the selected page.
 From the print preview box you may choose Print to complete your printing or Printer Setup to change printer options such as paper size and orientation.